 The scholarship, created by gifts from James R. Foster, DDS, and T. Beth Vance, DDS, of Weslaco, Texas, will provide for support of students in their third or fourth year of predoctoral study who show academic promise and interest in the area of pedodontics.
-The award will be made, when possible, to qualified students from the South Texas area, as defined by the School of Dentistry, and as directed by the Dean of the School of Dentistry.
+The award will be made, when possible, to qualified students from the South Texas area, as defined by UTSD, and as directed by the UTSD Dean.